MellBoii1/bombsquda/README.md

 Buddie - Suggested the idea for the Hot Spongetato Gamemode, made and voiced Orangecap's (The OC), and... wait, why is he IN THE GAME??
 Holy self inserttttt <br>
 Lemon - Voice-acted Mell and also gave some great ideas like the spongebob powerup<br>
 Various sources - Sounds, music, and everything.
 There's WAY too many sources to list, so you're better off just searching for em.<br>
-Cowtato - Voice acted and created Rem
+Cowtato - Voice acted and created Rem<br>
 Kaden - Absolutely nothing related to the game

 ## Why does this modpack suck?